dc-js/dc.js/docs/api-latest.md

 })
 ```

+## Filters

+The dc.js filters are functions which are passed into crossfilter to chose which records will be
+accumulated to produce values for the charts.
+In the crossfilter model, any filters applied on one
+dimension will affect all the other dimensions but not that one.  dc always applies a filter
+function to the dimension; the function combines multiple filters and if any of them accept a
+record, it is filtered in.

+These filter constructors are used as appropriate by the various charts to implement brushing.
+We
+mention below which chart uses which filter.
+In some cases, many instances of a filter will be added.

+#### dc.filters.RangedFilter(low, high)
+RangedFilter is a filter which accepts keys between `low` and `high`.
+It is used to implement X
+axis brushing for the [coordinate grid charts](#coordinate-grid-mixin).

+#### dc.filters.TwoDimensionalFilter(array)
+TwoDimensionalFilter is a filter which accepts a single two-dimensional value.
+It is used by the
+[heat map chart](#heat-map) to include particular cells as they are clicked.
+(Rows and columns are
+filtered by filtering all the cells in the row or column.)

+#### dc.filters.RangedTwoDimensionalFilter(array)
+The RangedTwoDimensionalFilter allows filtering all values which fit within a rectangular
+region.
+It is used by the [scatter plot](#scatter-plot) to implement rectangular brushing.

+It takes two two-dimensional points in the form `[[x1,y1],[x2,y2]]`, and normalizes them so that
+`x1 <= x2` and `y1 <- y2`.
+It then returns a filter which accepts any points which are in the
+rectangular range including the lower values but excluding the higher values.

+If an array of two values are given to the RangedTwoDimensionalFilter, it interprets the values as
+two x coordinates `x1` and `x2` and returns a filter which accepts any points for which `x1 <= x <
+x2`.

 ## Base Mixin
 Base Mixin is an abstract functional object representing a basic dc chart object
 for all chart and widget implementations.
 Methods from the Base Mixin are inherited
 and available on all chart implementation in the DC library.

 #### .width([value])
-Set or get width attribute of a chart.
-See `.height` below for further description of the behavior.
+Set or get the width attribute of a chart.
+See `.height` below for further description of the
+behavior.

 #### .height([value])
-Set or get height attribute of a chart.
-The height is applied to the SVG element
+Set or get the height attribute of a chart.
+The height is applied to the SVG element generated by
-generated by the chart when rendered (or rerendered).
-If a value is given, then it
+the chart when rendered (or rerendered).
+If a value is given, then it will be used to calculate
-will be used to calculate the new height and the chart returned for method chaining.
+the new height and the chart returned for method chaining.
+The value can either be a numeric, a
-The value can either be a numeric, a function, or falsy.
-If no value specified then
+function, or falsy.
+If no value is specified then the value of the current height attribute will
-value of the current height attribute will be returned.
+be returned.

-By default, without an explicit height being given, the chart will select the width
+By default, without an explicit height being given, the chart will select the width of its
-of its anchor element.
-If that isn't possible it defaults to 200;
+anchor element.
+If that isn't possible it defaults to 200.
+Setting the value falsy will return
+the chart to the default behavior

 Examples: